Human9000/FMST-PT/README.md

 ![image](https://user-images.githubusercontent.com/33023091/170104617-ccaeb89a-30ae-425e-93ab-ded79bf1f0ed.png)

-We try to train and infer 14 classifications on `btcv synapse` data set based on the weight of lits liver 2 classification, and give the output results of the visualization framework.
+We try to train and infer 14 classifications on `btcv synapse` data set based on the weight of `lits 2017` liver 2 classification, which is only 2 hours on rtx3090, and give the output results of the visualization framework.
+We used 690 CT as the training set and 180 CT as the test set, and the reasoning speed of the model can still be maintained at FPS > 10.

 ![image](https://user-images.githubusercontent.com/33023091/170417497-a469b662-f8a1-49b7-be04-08645969f77d.png)